cyverse/irods-fish/completions/README.md

 first character is a `-`, it is an admin command requiring the user to be a `rodsadmin`.
 The number after the first character is how many times the iCommand shows up in my history.
 The are list in order of popularity.
 I plan to implement or complete the implementations of the tab completions for the iCommands in this order, deferring those marked with `-` to the end.
+After even the admin commands are implemented, implement completion for `iquest` general queries.

 ```
-  1322 iquest
 - 1065 iadmin
    997 irm
    948 icd